Skip to main content

 How it works

-CBU is using several methods to create an inventory of the entire distribution system that we will submit to EPA.
+CBU is uses several methods to identify what the service line pipe is made of.
 We are using data from GIS and building plans, historical data such as materials available when the building was constructed, and physically looking at pipes throughout the city.

-The day of the project, CBU will excavate two small holes-- one on the private side of the water meter and one on the public side of the meter.
+If we come to your address, we will need a Right of Entry Agreement with the property owner then we will schedule a visit with you.
+The day of the project, CBU will excavate two small holes -- one on the private side of the water meter and one on the public side of the meter.
 From these two excavations, CBU will determine the composition of both sides of the line.
 The holes will be filled, smoothed, and covered in grass seed and straw that same day.
 This process should take approximately one hour to complete.
 Owners are not required to be present when the excavations take place.

 The hole created by the hydro excavator is about 18 inches in diameter